IbrahimElshafey/LocalResumableFunction/_Documents/Refactor_and_Enhancements.md

 * Use IMaterializationInterceptor to set entity dependencies [Bad Practice as I think]

 # Enhancements
-* Use same dll in two different services must be allowed
 * Message Pack private setter props serialization
 * Parameter check lib use
-* Resumable function hooks
-	* After Resumed
-	* On Error Occurred
 * Use RequestedByFunctionId prop in TimeWaitInput to refine match for time waits
 * ID must be long for
 	* Pushed Call